Helping Separated Children and Families

 Children first and foremost

 Regardless of where they are from or their immigration status, unaccompanied children need and deserve to be protected as children first and foremost.
 We attempt to broaden understanding of these children among a range of stakeholders and the public by educating them about experiences that forced these children out of their communities and drove them to come alone to the United States; the lack of fair access to the U.S. protection system after they arrive; and the potential dangers that many of these children face upon return to their home country.
-Towards this goal, we work with the White House, Capitol Hill, and federal agencies to help ensure that unaccompanied children receive fair and appropriate treatment while in the U.S. immigration system.
+Towards this goal, we work with federal agencies, Capitol Hill, and other law and policymakers to help ensure that unaccompanied children receive fair and appropriate treatment while in the U.S. immigration system.

 How the Trump Administration is Rolling Back Protections for Children

 Since its first days, the Trump Administration has sought to limit protections for some of the most vulnerable migrants seeking protection in this country—unaccompanied immigrant and refugee children.
 These protections, which were carefully crafted over 20 years through bipartisan dialogue and collaboration in Congress, are grounded in basic child welfare principles.
 These procedural protections recognize that a child who has taken a life-threatening journey of hundreds, if not thousands, of miles—without a parent or legal guardian—is uniquely at-risk and should be treated in ways that help promote fundamental fairness in helping the child access the U.S. immigration system to ensure that we do not return a child to the often life-threatening harm they have fled.